Our History (extensive)

 The $35,000 school building and hall were named for Archbishop O'Brien, President of the Catholic Church Extension Society, in gratitude for its financial aid to the Russellville parish and many other Arkansas missions.

-services, dinner was served in the hall to visiting dignitaries and parish members.
+Following dedication services, dinner was served in the hall to visiting dignitaries and parish members.
 The members of the Altar Society had equipped the kitchen with thirty-five tables and 350 chairs.

 St. John parish was now among the best equipped in Arkansas.
-The parish plant consisted of four matching red brick buildings - the church, school, rectory,
+The parish plant consisted of four matching red brick buildings - the church, school, rectory, and convent, all having been built in a ten year period.

 However, Father Joe did not feel his task was complete; his next project was to redecorate the church.
 The Sanctuary was completely redone.
 Father Joe made arrangements with friends in Italy to obtain the Italian Marble for the Altar, Sanctuary wall, the Communion rail, and the beautiful Italian Mosaic, depicting the Crucifixion.
 Father Joe and his helper made several trips to the New Orleans boat docks to pick up this cargo from Italy.
 Also included in this shipment were the statues for the Fatima shrine, which was then erected on a center point of our grounds.